danieldkim/active-columns/README.md

 #### {object}.key

-Returns the key that this {object} lives under.
+Returns the key that this {object} lives under (applies to all three types of objects).

 ### Methods